saikrishnakompelly-bilvantis/combined-hooks/README.md

 For support and questions:
 1. Check the troubleshooting section above
 2. Review validation logs in your repository
-3. Contact your system administrator
+3. Contact your system administrator # Test debug output